JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
 Relate the software to corporate goals or business strategies.
 If a separate vision and scope document is available, refer to it rather than duplicating its contents here.&gt;_

 This application will be a mobile game which involves tapping at a screen to defeat enemies.
-These enemies will be coming at the chaaracter in the middle(You) and in order to deafeat them, you must tap away at them.
-A user will load up the game and have an option to play against a simple AI or the option of playing against another player.
-Adding a social element to a game can be incredibly benifical to users who might be looking for new friends or a new challenge.
-The application will be very easy to use by incoporating a simple and effective interface.
-The game is intended for all audiences and is a simple enough game to be played for short periods such as a lunch break or recess.
+These enemies will be moving toward the player's character located in the center of the screen, and in order to defeat these enemies, the player must tap them to defeat them.
+A user will load up the game and have an option to play against a simple AI or the option of playing against other players.
+Adding a social element to this game can be benifical to users who might be looking for a new social outlet or challenging entertainment.
+The application will be easy to use by incorporating a simple and effective interface.

   **1.5**** References**